-- Condition to reflect outline nature of application

-- Time limit for submission of any approval of reserved matters and for commencement

-- Approved plans and documents

-- Reserved matter submission to be informed by the principles within a revised Design and Access Statement taking into account Urban Visions recommendations

-- The proposed dwellings to be built to minimum Code for sustainable homes Level 3 standard

-- Recommendations in the submitted tree survey and arboricultural impact report

-- Tree protection measures

-- Arboricultural Method Statement

-- Control works within the Root Protection Areas

-- Landscaping reserved matters to include tree planting

-- Reserved matters to include details relating to surface water drainage and road specification

-- Provision of the new access onto Moss Lane

-- Off Site footpath widening

-- Provision of details of residential street layout and character

-- Mitigation measures prevent debris being deposited on the Highway

-- Site and construction compound details

-- Contaminated Land Conditions

-- Construction hours restriction where appropriate

-- Construction management plan

-- Internal noise levels in dwellings

-- External noise levels

-- Vibration assessment

-- External lighting

-- Waste storage and collection arrangements

-- Sustainable drainage methods including SUDS and permeable paving

-- Separate storm and foul water drainage
+- Condition to reflect outline nature of application - Time limit for submission of any approval of reserved matters and for commencement - Approved plans and documents - Reserved matter submission to be informed by the principles within a revised Design and Access Statement taking into account Urban Visions recommendations - The proposed dwellings to be built to minimum Code for sustainable homes Level 3 standard - Recommendations in the submitted tree survey and arboricultural impact report - Tree protection measures - Arboricultural Method Statement - Control works within the Root Protection Areas - Landscaping reserved matters to include tree planting - Reserved matters to include details relating to surface water drainage and road specification - o Provision of the new access onto Moss Lane as applied for - Off Site footpath widening - Provision of details of residential street layout and character - Mitigation measures prevent debris being deposited on the Highway - Site and construction compound details - Contaminated Land Conditions - Construction hours restriction where appropriate - Construction management plan - Internal noise levels in dwellings - External noise levels - Vibration assessment - External lighting - Waste storage and collection arrangements - Sustainable drainage methods including SUDS and permeable paving - Separate storm and foul water drainage - o Recommendations within the submitted Ecological walk-over Survey are implemented

-- B. Failing completion by 4th May 2014 of the above planning obligation, that the Head of Planning be given delegated authority to either refuse the application on the grounds that in the absence of such obligations the proposal fails to make an appropriate contribution to provide appropriate level of affordable housing which is required to provide a balanced and well functioning housing market, the improvement, enhancement and maintenance of off site open space provision , and an appropriate contribution towards school provision; or, if he considers it appropriate, to extend the period of time within which the obligation can be secured.
+B. Failing completion by 20th May 2014 of the above planning obligation, that the Head of Planning be given delegated authority to either refuse the application on the grounds that in the absence of such obligations the proposal fails to make an appropriate contribution to provide appropriate level of affordable housing which is required to provide a balanced and well functioning housing market, the improvement, enhancement and maintenance of off site open space provision , and an appropriate contribution towards school provision; or, if he considers it appropriate, to extend the period of time within which the obligation can be secured.